Make the Democrats pay for stalling Trump's nominees

 The Democrats are blocking Grenell and so many others as part of their “resistance” to Trump.
 It’s that simple.
 As the Wall Street Journal puts it, “their goal is simply to slow the formation of a GOP government. . . .”

 What to do?
-Try to change the rules requiring 30 hours of four debate, a move that should have been made months ago.
+Try to change the rules requiring 30 hours of floor debate, a move that should have been made months ago.
 Sen. James Lankford has proposed that the debate time be shortened to eight hours.
 This, as the Journal notes, was the standard in 2013-14 after Republicans, then in the minority, agreed to a request by Harry Reid, then the Majority Leader.

 It takes 60 votes to change this rule, so some Democratic support is needed.
 If it’s not forthcoming, and I don’t expect it to be at this juncture, then the Wall Street Journal editors urge Republicans to keep the Senate operating five days a week and even weekends until the deck has been cleared of nominees.